Cancun with Kids: Sun, Sand and Snorkeling for the Whole Family

 Why Cancun Belongs on Your Family Travel List

-If you have been dreaming of turquoise water, white sand, and a vacation where the kids are just as happy as you are, Cancun deserves a serious look.
+Mira, if you have been dreaming of turquoise water, white sand, and a vacation where the kids are just as happy as you are, Cancun deserves a serious look.
 This stretch of Mexico's Caribbean coast has been welcoming families for decades, and for good reason.
-The beaches are gorgeous, the infrastructure is built for tourists, the flight from most US cities is short, and the sheer number of kid-friendly activities is hard to beat anywhere else in the world.
+The beaches are gorgeous, the infrastructure is built for tourists, the flight from most US cities is short, and the sheer number of kid-friendly activities is hard to beat anywhere.

-Here is everything you need to know to plan a family trip to Cancun that actually works -- from which beaches are safest for little ones to where to find tacos that even picky eaters will devour.
+Here is everything you need to know to plan a Cancun family trip that actually works - from which beaches are safest for little ones to where to find tacos that even picky eaters will devour.

 Best Beaches for Families in Cancun

-Not all Cancun beaches are created equal when it comes to kids.
+Not all Cancun beaches are equal when it comes to kids.
 The Hotel Zone sits on a narrow strip shaped like a number seven, and the direction your beach faces makes a big difference in wave size and current strength.
-Here is where to spread your towel.

 Playa Tortugas

-This is the beach I recommend to every mom traveling with young children.
+This is the beach I recommend to every Austin mom traveling with young children.
 Playa Tortugas faces the sheltered Bahia de Mujeres, which means the water is remarkably calm.
 Coral reefs act as natural barriers to strong currents, and the sandy bottom stays shallow for a good distance out.
 There is a playground right on the beach, public restrooms, and several casual restaurants within walking distance.
-If you are lucky, you might even spot a sea turtle -- Cancun takes its turtle conservation seriously, and this beach lives up to its name.
+If you are lucky, you might even spot a sea turtle - Cancun takes its turtle conservation seriously.

 Playa Delfines

 Playa Delfines is Cancun's largest free public beach and holds a Blue Flag certification for water quality and safety.
-It is stunning, with wide-open sand and that iconic Cancun sign everyone photographs.
+Stunning, with wide-open sand and the iconic Cancun sign everyone photographs.
 Lifeguards patrol during the day, and the beach never feels as crowded as the hotel-fronted stretches.
-A word of caution for families with small children: this beach faces the open Caribbean, and the undertow can be strong on rougher days.
-Always check the colored flag system before letting kids wade in.
-Green means calm, yellow means moderate, and red means stay on the sand.
+Caution for families with small children: this beach faces the open Caribbean, and the undertow can be strong on rougher days.
+Always check the colored flag system.
+Green means calm, yellow means moderate, red means stay on the sand.
+Ay, no exceptions on red.

 Top Family Activities in Cancun

-Beyond the beach, Cancun and the surrounding Riviera Maya offer some truly world-class family attractions.
-These are the ones worth your time and money.
+Beyond the beach, Cancun and the surrounding Riviera Maya offer some genuinely world-class family attractions.

 Xcaret Park

 Xcaret is part eco-park, part cultural experience, and entirely unforgettable.
 Kids can float down an underground river through caverns, visit a butterfly pavilion with hundreds of species, see sea turtles up close, and walk through a jaguar habitat.
-The Children's World area is designed for kids under twelve with slides, hanging bridges, obstacle courses, and splash zones for the littlest ones.
+The Children's World area is designed for kids under 12 with slides, hanging bridges, obstacle courses, and splash zones for the littlest ones.
 In the evening, the park puts on a spectacular show featuring traditional Mexican music and dance that will give your kids a deeper appreciation for the culture they are visiting.
-Children ages five to eleven get a twenty-five percent discount, and kids under four enter free.
+Children ages 5 to 11 get a 25% discount, kids under 4 enter free.

 Xel-Ha Park

 If your family loves the water, Xel-Ha is paradise.
 This natural inlet is essentially a giant, calm aquarium where you can snorkel all day with colorful fish.
-Everything is included in the ticket price -- snorkel gear, inner tubes for floating the lazy river, food, and drinks.
+Everything included in the ticket - snorkel gear, inner tubes for floating the lazy river, food, drinks.
 Older kids will love the Cliff of Courage jump and the zip-line that ends with a splash into the water.
-There is a dedicated Children's World with wading pools and slides for younger ones.
-The all-inclusive format means no nickel-and-diming, which is a relief when you are managing a family budget.
+Dedicated Children's World with wading pools and slides for younger ones.

 Snorkeling at Punta Nizuc and Akumal

 You do not need a big park ticket to snorkel in Cancun.
 Punta Nizuc, at the southern tip of the Hotel Zone, has calm, shallow reefs perfect for beginners.
-For a more memorable experience, drive about ninety minutes south to Akumal, where you can snorkel alongside wild sea turtles in gentle, clear water.
-Most tour operators provide kid-sized gear, but if your children are particular about fit or you want to avoid rental fees, bringing your own kids' snorkel set is a smart move.
+For a more memorable experience, drive about 90 minutes south to Akumal, where you can snorkel alongside wild sea turtles in gentle, clear water.
+Most tour operators provide kid-sized gear, but if your children are particular about fit or you want to avoid rental fees, bringing your own kids' snorkel set is a smart move - the rentals leak.

 Ventura Park

 For a pure amusement and water park day, Ventura Park in the Hotel Zone delivers.
-It has water slides, a wave pool, zip-lines, go-karts, and a dolphin experience.
-It is not as culturally enriching as Xcaret, but sometimes kids just want to go down a water slide fifteen times in a row, and that is perfectly fine.
+Water slides, wave pool, zip-lines, go-karts, and a dolphin experience.
+Not as culturally enriching as Xcaret, but sometimes kids just want to go down a water slide fifteen times in a row, and that is perfectly fine.

-This is one of the biggest decisions you will make when planning your trip, and for families, I lean strongly toward the Hotel Zone.
+One of the biggest decisions you will make, and for families I lean strongly toward the Hotel Zone.

 The Hotel Zone (Zona Hotelera)

-The Hotel Zone is a fourteen-mile strip packed with resorts, restaurants, and shopping.
-For families, it offers the most convenience and safety.
-You are steps from the beach, most resorts have kids' clubs and multiple pools, and you never need to venture far for a meal.
-All-inclusive resorts like Hyatt Ziva (with its KidZ Club and mini water park), Moon Palace (with a massive water park featuring a FlowRider surf simulator), and Dreams Playa Mujeres (with a lazy river and no-wristband policy) are especially popular with families.
-If your budget allows an all-inclusive, the convenience of unlimited meals and activities can genuinely reduce the stress of traveling with kids.
+A 14-mile strip packed with resorts, restaurants, and shopping.
+For families, the most convenience and safety.
+Steps from the beach, most resorts have kids' clubs and multiple pools, you never need to venture far for a meal.
+All-inclusive resorts like Hyatt Ziva (KidZ Club and mini water park), Moon Palace (massive water park with a FlowRider surf simulator), and Dreams Playa Mujeres (lazy river, no-wristband policy) are popular with families.
+If your budget allows an all-inclusive, the convenience of unlimited meals and activities can genuinely reduce stress.

 Downtown Cancun (El Centro)

 Downtown is where locals live and prices drop significantly.
-You will find authentic restaurants, markets, and a more genuine Mexican experience.
+Authentic restaurants, markets, a more genuine Mexican experience.
 Parque de las Palapas is a lovely town square where families gather in the evenings for live music and street food.
 However, downtown is not on the beach, so you will need transportation to reach the water each day.
-It is a great option for budget-conscious families who do not mind the extra logistics, but keep your outings to well-lit areas and plan to be back at your accommodation before it gets too late.
+Great option for budget-conscious families who do not mind the extra logistics, but keep your outings to well-lit areas and plan to be back at your accommodation before it gets too late.

 Eating with Kids in Cancun